Osaka Guide trip: What to see and Things to Do

 ¿What to see in Osaka?

-Osaka’s most popular neighborhood is the social center of the city.
-It is full of restaurants where you can taste Osaka’s delicacies, typical Japanese bars, electronics stores and video game arcades.
+The most popular neighborhood in Osaka is the social hub of the city.
+It’s packed with restaurants where you can sample Osaka’s delicacies, typical Japanese bars, electronics stores, and arcades.
+It’s also well-known for its vibrant nightlife.

 2. Eating/Dining in the Dotonbori Quarter

-Right next to the Namba neighborhood is the Dotonbori neighborhood divided by a river channel.
-This neighborhood will be characterized by its historical neon signs in Osaka, such as the Glico athlete advertisement, its Tokayaki street stalls and for being the area of bars and nightclubs.
+Right next to the Namba District is the Dotonbori District, divided by the canal of a river.
+This area is characterized by its historic neon signs in Osaka, such as the famous Glico athlete advertisement, and its street food stalls offering takoyaki, okonomiyaki, kushikatsu, ramen, and more.
+Additionally, it’s one of the best areas for bars and nightclubs in Osaka.

 3. Visit Osaka Castle

 Osaka Castle is one of the most famous castles in Japan.
-It is located within a public park where people go for walks or jogging and surrounded by a wall with water similar to European castles.
-Construction began in 1583, was completed in 1598 and after several modifications, extensions, fires and many restorations, the last restoration was completed in 1997.
-Admission is free.
+It is located within a public park where people go for walks or runs and is surrounded by walls and a moat, much like the castles we often see in movies.
+Construction began in 1583, was completed in 1598, and after several modifications, expansions, fires, and many restorations, the latest restoration was finished in 1997.

 4. Strolling through the Shinsekai district and the Tsutenkaku Tower